Variables

 name = "John"

 Some languages, like C#, have a fixed variable type.
-Basically, once we create the variable it must contain the same type of value for the rest of the program.
+Once we create the variable it must contain the same type of value for the rest of the program.

 // create an integer variable, named x